 - Place a commercially available gel pack flat in the freezer.
-Most orthopaedic supply stores carry them. - You may use a reclosable "zipper" bag and fill with crushed ice or a gel ice pack. - 2 Have your leg in a supported position with your knee straight.
+Most orthopaedic supply stores and pharmacies carry them. - You may also use a reclosable "zipper" bag and fill with crushed ice. - 2 Have your leg in a supported position with your knee straight.